 - Feeling tired or confused, or having a headache after waking up

-Find out what to do when you have hypoglycaemia on the next page.
+what to do when you have hypoglycaemia (low blood glucose).